Car club announces new summer schedule

-The Vernon L. Nash Antique Auto Club of Fairbanks has announced a new schedule for nightly cruises summer through local neighborhoods, starting tonight.
+The Vernon L. Nash Antique Auto Club of Fairbanks has announced a new schedule for nightly cruises summer through local neighborhoods.

 Night Run-Arounds will happen on Wednesdays, leaving Pioneer Park, 2300 Airport Way, at 7 p.m. and then cruising through the following neighborhoods: